SEND Information Report for 2023/2024

 The CWAC framework Live Well gives the local offer to provide parents/ carers with the information about how to access services in their local area, and what they can expect from those services.
 With regard to Education, it will let parents/ carers of young people know how schools and colleges will support them and what they can expect across the local setting.
 Please click on the link at the end of this report to access the CWAC Local Offer.

-At Helsby Hillside Primary School we strive to support all children to enable them to achieve their academic potential.
+At Helsby Hillside Primary School we strive to support all children to enable them to achieve their potential.
 In order to do this many steps are taken to support them through their learning journey.
 Quality first teaching is vital; however for some children there are occasions when further positive support may be needed to help them to achieve their targets.

 Below are some answers to questions that parents/carers might have about Helsby Hillside Primary School’s SEND provision/information